Constitution of the Reston Runners

 Meetings of the Board of Directors will be held at least once each quarter and more frequently if called by the president.

-A. Dues are determined by a majority of the members at a general meeting and will not be changed more than once per year.
+A. Dues are determined by the Board of Directors.
+The Board of Directors may change the dues by no more than 10% percent of the current dues.
+If the proposed change will be greater than 10%, then a majority of the members at a general meeting will need to approve the new dues.
+Dues will not be changed more than once per year.

 B. Dues, entry fees and other money received by the organization will be spent entirely for carrying out the stated objectives of this organization.